-Rapid Prototyping is a method for creating a physical prototype from your 3D digital CAD model.
+Rapid Prototyping (or 3D Printing) is a method for creating a physical prototype from your 3D digital CAD model.
 Generally, the model making role is entrusted to model makers, but designers may need to know how to prepare the files for prototyping.

 The general file format for Rapid Prototyping is STL.
 Most modern CAD programs such as Rhinoceros and Solidworks can export as this format.

-It should be noted that Rapid Prototyping systems and requirement are not always the same as mass-production requirements.
-Therefore a 3D model part that can be Rapid prototyped does not necessarily mean that it can be mass-manufactured with the same dimension without alteration.
+It should be noted that Rapid Prototyping (and 3D printing) systems and requirement are not always the same as mass-production requirements.
+Therefore a 3D model part that can be 3D Printed or Rapid prototyped does not necessarily mean that it can be mass-manufactured with the same dimension without alteration.
 For instance, some Rapid prototyping systems can overcome undercuts, even though undercuts and draft-angles are essential considerations for injection-moulded parts.

 The following are some basic measures for preparing STL files for Rapid Prototyping from Computer Aided Industrial Design Software such as Rhinoceros 3D and Alias Studio.